sortofsleepy/ofxARKit/README.md

 # Potential hurdles
 The location of where you initialize the framework can affect performance.
 I'm not sure why or how, but if you're not careful about where you initialize, ARKit might spit out the messsage along the lines of "... tracking performance is reduced due to resource constraints" or something to that effect.
 The documentation is currently a bit lacking as to proper setup and even following the example bundled in the XCode 9 beta can still result in the above message.
 It could just be my hardware ¯\_(ツ)_/¯

+# Adding ARKit to your own setup
+If you'd like to tweak the structure a bit, no problem!
 To initialize the ARKit framework it's just a few lines
 ```objective-c
     @interface <your view controller name>()
       @property (nonatomic, strong) ARSession *session;